Kamil Ali-Jackson, Esq.

-Gary A. Lyons was named Rigel’s Chairman of the Board in November 2014, having joined us as a director in October 2005.
+Gary A. Lyons joined us as a director in October 2005 and served as Rigel’s Chairman of the Board from November 2014 until March 2022.
 Mr. Lyons also serves as a member of the board of directors of Neurocrine Biosciences, Inc., where he served as Chief Executive Officer from 1993 until 2008.
-In addition, Mr. Lyons serves on the boards of directors of Eledon Pharmaceuticals, Inc. and Brickell Biotech, Inc., and is chairman of the board at Travere Therapeutics, Inc. He served on the board of directors of PDL BioPharma, Inc., from July 2008 until he resigned in December 2008 to join the board of directors of Facet Biotech Corporation following Facet’s spin-off from PDL, and served on the board of directors there until Facet’s acquisition by Abbott Laboratories in 2010.
+In addition, Mr. Lyons serves on the boards of directors of Eledon Pharmaceuticals, Inc. and Brickell Biotech, Inc., and is chairman of the board at Travere Therapeutics, Inc. He served on the board of directors of PDL BioPharma, Inc., from July 2008 until he resigned in December 2008 to join the board of directors of Facet Biotech Corporation following Facet’s spin-off from PDL and served on the board of directors there until Facet’s acquisition by Abbott Laboratories in 2010.
 Mr. Lyons also served on the board of directors of Cytori Therapeutics, Inc. From 1983 to 1993, he held a number of management positions at Genentech, including Vice President of Business Development and Vice President of Sales, and also served as a member of Genentech’s Executive Committee.
 Mr. Lyons was responsible for international licensing, acquisitions and partnering for Genentech’s Corporate Venture Program and had operating responsibility for Genentech’s two subsidiaries, Genentech Canada, Inc. and Genentech Limited (Japan).
 He holds a B.S. in Marine Biology from the University of New Hampshire and an M.B.A. from Northwestern University’s J.L.
 Kellogg Graduate School of Management.

 Raul R. Rodriguez

-Raul R. Rodriguez is the President and Chief Executive Officer of Rigel and serves on our Board of Directors.
-Before being named CEO in November 2014, Mr. Rodriguez held management positions of increasing responsibility within the company, most recently serving as President and Chief Operating Officer since June 2010.
-He joined Rigel as Vice President, Business Development in April 2000.
-Prior to his employment at Rigel, Mr. Rodriguez was Senior Vice President, Business Development and Operations for Ontogeny, Inc. (now Curis); Executive Director, Business Development and Market Planning for Scios, Inc. (now J&J); and held various positions at G.D.
-Searle & Company (now Pfizer).
-After earning his A.B. from Harvard College, Mr. Rodriguez went on to earn his Masters of Public Health at the University of Illinois and his M.B.A. at the Stanford Graduate School of Business.
+Raul R. Rodriguez was appointed President and Chief Executive Officer and a member of the Board of Directors in November 2014.
+Until then, he had served as our President and Chief Operating Officer since May 2010.
+He joined us as Vice President, Business Development in April 2000, became our Senior Vice President, Business Development and Commercial Operations in December 2002 and became our Executive Vice President and Chief Operating Officer in June 2004.
+From 1997 to March 2000, he served as Senior Vice President, Business Development and Operations for Ontogeny, Inc. (now Curis), a biotechnology company.
+From 1994 to 1997, he served as the Executive Director, Business Development and Market Planning for Scios, Inc. (now J&J), a pharmaceutical company.
+From 1989 to 1994, Mr. Rodriguez held various positions at G.D.
+Searle & Company (now Pfizer), a pharmaceutical company.
+In these companies, Mr. Rodriguez held positions of increasing responsibility in the areas of business development and planning.
+After earning his Bachelor’s degree from Harvard College, Mr. Rodriguez went on to earn his Masters of Public Health at the University of Illinois and subsequently received his M.B.A. at the Stanford Graduate School of Business.